root-project/jsroot/docs/JSROOT.md

 In URL string with JSRootCore.js script one can specify which JSROOT functionality should be loaded:

-    + '2d' normal drawing for objects like TH1/TCanvas/TGraph
+    + '2d' basic drawing functionality, support TPad/TCanvas/TFrame
+    + 'hist' histograms drawing
     + 'more2d' more classes for 2D drawing like TH2/TF1/TEllipse
     + '3d' 3D drawing for 2D/3D histograms
     + 'geo' 3D drawing of TGeo classes